Diagnosis of eye diseases. Treatment of inflammatory eye diseases

 1 400 ₽

-One of the important methods for diagnosing a patient's vision before any refractive surgery for vision correction is computer topography of the cornea, aimed at examining the surface of the cornea and its pachymetry - measuring the thickness.
+One of the important methods for diagnosing a patient’s vision before any refractive surgery for vision correction is computer topography of the cornea, aimed at examining the surface of the cornea and its pachymetry - measuring its thickness.

 • diagnosis of eye diseases, in particular glaucoma